Funbit/ets2-telemetry-server/Readme.md

 No. There is a chance that it will work, but it won't be supported.

-> Is it possible to include sleep indicator, remaining distance, ETA?
+> Is it possible to include sleep indicator, remaining distance, ETA, current speed limit (or whatever else)?

-Unfortunately, this information is not currently available via telemetry SDK.
+Unfortunately, all this information is not currently available via telemetry SDK.
 I hope it will be fixed soon.

 > Sometimes D1 gear is not properly displayed on the dashboard.
 What is wrong?